20tsange1/Shell/README.md

     docker run -p 80:8000 -ti --rm shell /comp0010/tools/test

-Then, the results of unit testing will be available at [http://localhost](http://localhost)
+Then, the results of unit testing will be available at [http://localhost](http://localhost).

 To execute code analysis, run

     docker run -p 80:8000 -ti --rm shell /comp0010/tools/analysis

-Then, the results of code analysis will be available at [http://localhost](http://localhost)
+Then, the results of code analysis will be available at [http://localhost](http://localhost).

 To execute test coverage, run

     docker run -p 80:8000 -ti --rm shell /comp0010/tools/coverage

-Then, the results of coverage computation will be available at [http://localhost](http://localhost)
+Then, the results of coverage computation will be available at [http://localhost](http://localhost).

 To execute mutation tests, run

     docker run -p 80:8000 -ti --rm shell /comp0010/tools/mutation

-Then, the results of the mutation tests will be available at [http://localhost](http://localhost)
+Then, the results of the mutation tests will be available at [http://localhost](http://localhost).

+Please be aware that completing the mutation test could take a substantial amount of time, depending on the hardware it is run.

 To execute system tests, your first need to build a Docker image named `comp0010-system-test`: